Runbook: Sigrid On-Premise Installation

 - haproxy:2.9.4-alpine

-- Re-tag and push the containers to your internal container registry.
+- Re-tag and push the containers to your internal image registry.

 (A) Prepare helm chart

-- Store the helm chart under your version control making sure not to use clear text secrets, certificates and passwords in your helm.
+- Store the Helm chart under your version control, ensuring that clear text secrets, certificates, and passwords are not included in version control.

 - Use Kubernetes-native secrets, either managed directly in Kubernetes or via an external tool that creates and updates these secret objects.